 The online Boxall can be used on computers or tablets, using a simple browser.
 It is compatible with most modern browsers, though we recommend using the latest version of Google Chrome or Mozilla Firefox.

 When printing from a browser (rather than downloading the PDF document), make sure you have selected the option to print background graphics or colours.
-See this link for instructions specific to your browser.

 All online BP data is anonymised and the responsibility to record what EBP code belongs to what student is left to the teacher alone.
 However, each EBP code that is created or looked up will be displayed on the staff member’s online dashboard, along with the gender, and birthdate (month and year) of each student.
 In this way, even if the teacher forgot to record the EBP code, they should be able to retrace their steps.